andjosh/TypeZen/readme.md

 ## Is it any good?

 Meh.
 It was a Monday-morning project.
+You can share favorite combinations, which is pretty cool.

 ## Author